-We have to ask the question, do we know how we are, fundamentally?
+We have to ask the question, do we know who we are, fundamentally?
 When we observe our psyche, when we learn to self-observe as Samael Aun Weor stated in his Revolutionary Psychology we begin to see with a new sense that thoughts, feelings, impulses, will, desires, these things are separate from the observer; they are a conglomeration of different factors, which are distinct and yet work together, through mechanical association, through our physical habits.
 We have to see that these elements, and their chaos, constitute our suffering, the causes of our pain.
 We call these different elements, defects, memories, thoughts, desires, "egos" which we have created.
 As much as we can discuss and point out the faults of American politics and all of the chaos that humanity has endured, for millennia, we have to see that, while that type of analysis bears merit, we have to see how we contribute to that chaos, that conflict.
 As Kant said, "We are the exterior, the exterior world is inside."
 So, it is better to not point the finger, but to look at ourselves; as the Temple of Delphi, the Oracle stated, "Know thyself, and you will know the universe and its Gods."
 By knowing our defects, our faults and errors, and by transforming them through the esoteric science of mysticism, of meditation, we in turn gain conscious knowledge of ourselves, of who we are, and where we need to go.

 Spiritual Sight and the Repented Soul